LennyDong/BerkTestFinder/README.md

 git clone https://github.com/LennyDong/BerkTestFinder.git
 ```

-cd into the repo, and enter the following code to add fetch.py as an executable
+cd into the repo, and enter the following line to add fetch.py as an executable
 ```
 chmod +x fetch.py
 ```